DrawNFT/DrawNFT.io/README.md

 ### Installing dependencies

-Run `pnpm install` to install all required dependencies.
+Run `npm install` to install all required dependencies.

 ### Compiling and deploying contracts

-Run `pnpm run test` to compile and deploy all contracts to a local test network.
+Run `npm run test` to compile and deploy all contracts to a local test network.

 ### Starting the development server

-Run `pnpm run dev` to start the development server and begin working on the project.
+Run `npm run dev` to start the development server and begin working on the project.

 ## Running tests